wheregmis/wheregmis.github.io/content/blog/blog_test copy.md

 +++
-title = "Getting Started with Rust and Dioxus 2" date = "2024-03-15"
-description = "Learn how to build modern web applications with Rust and Dioxus framework" image = "http://rustacean.net/assets/rustacean-flat-happy.png"
+title = "Getting Started with Rust and Dioxus Copy" date = "2024-03-15" description = "Learn how to build modern web applications with Rust and Dioxus framework" image = "http://rustacean.net/assets/rustacean-flat-happy.png"